Sports-related curses: Birmingham City

+Brazil national team

-Brazil's World Cup European knockout curse
+World Cup European knockout curse

-After winning the 2002 FIFA World Cup against Germany, Brazil has been eliminated in every subsequent edition by a European team in the knock-out stage of the tournament, having lost to France in 2006, Netherlands in 2010, own Germany in 2014, Belgium in 2018, and Croatia in 2022.
-Additionally, four of these five losses (except in 2014, where they lost humiliatingly by 7–1 at home to Germany in the semi-finals) were in the quarterfinals.
+After winning the 2002 FIFA World Cup against Germany, Brazil has been eliminated in every subsequent edition by a European team in the knock-out stage of the tournament, having lost to France in 2006, Netherlands in 2010, Germany in 2014, Belgium in 2018, and Croatia in 2022.
+Additionally, four of these five losses (except in 2014, where they lost 7–1 at home to Germany in the semi-finals) were in the quarterfinals.

+Hexa cat curse

+At the 2022 FIFA World Cup in Qatar, a cat interrupted the Brazil team's press conference.
+The cat was aggressively removed from the table by a member of the Brazilian staff, shocking the locals due to the reverence towards cats in Islam.
+The Brazilian Football Confederation quickly adopted the cat as an appeasement to avoid any bad luck, and named it Hexa after the sixth World Cup that they were chasing.
+Despite the measure, various media outlets purported that a curse from the cat was responsible for Brazil's loss to Croatia on penalties in the World Cup quarter-finals the following day, as well as an identical outcome at the 2024 Copa América and poor form in the 2026 FIFA World Cup qualifiers.

-Cruz Azul (Comizzo curse)
+Cruz Azul (Comizzo–Hermosillo's blood curse)

 Origins of the curse began during the final of the Mexican League winter tournament in 1997, contested between Cruz Azul and Club León in a two-legged match.
 At the time they were the 3rd and fourth teams with the most league championships in Mexico respectively.
 Both teams were tied until the last moments of the second leg when Leon's goalkeeper Ángel Comizzo kicked Cruz Azul's star striker Carlos Hermosillo in the face, causing Hermosillo to bleed profusely inside the penalty area, leading to a foul and a penalty kick in Cruz Azul's favor.
 As the penalty was given, the referee asked Hermosillo to wipe the blood from his face, but Hermosillo ignored him and took the penalty kick, scoring a late winner.
 Cruz Azul became league champion for the eighth time in club history, but fans believed that both teams were cursed by the blood.
 Leon was then relegated to an inferior league in 2002 but since 2012 they were promoted back to the now-renamed Liga MX (formerly Primera División) and would later become back-to-back league champions after defeating Club América in the 2013 Apertura playoffs, breaking their part of the curse.